Machine Learning, Computer Vision and Natural Language Processing with Python

 Install

-We install a pip environment within a conda environment called env4ml of Python version 3.11
+We install a pip environment within a conda environment called ENV=env4ml of Python version 3.10 (at the time of writing, pytorch recommends python 3.10, "Getting Started" section of the website)

 1. Command Line Tools (xCode): Use the Terminal.app of your MacOS